JkmAS/CompassDirectoryBrowser/README.md

   * Scans directories and lists the content
   * Shows the permissions, size and last modification of files
+  * Count the number rows content in files
   * Suitable for browsing on your mobile
   * Simple installation
   * It looks like Ubuntu Terminal